 One of the must visit places in Kyiv (Kiev) is an ancient monastery complex – Kyiv Pechersk Lavra or monastery of the caves.
-The territory of the monastery is quite large and includes a few different churches and monuments, but the highlight of this monastery are the caves, also know as the lower caves.
+The territory of the monastery is quite large and includes a few different churches and monuments, but the highlight of this monastery are the caves.
 This place is also a great stop on my Kyiv Walking Tour because it is right next to the Kyiv War Museum And The Motherland.

 The word “pechera” means “a cave” and the word “lavra” is “monastery”, so the name “Pechersk Lavra” means “cave monastery”.